Promoting Great Leadership and Management for the Public Service

 By MajGen Perry M. Smith, USAF (Ret.)

-The following article was originally published in the Marine Corps Gazette in December 2001.
+The following article was originally published in The Marine Corps Gazette in December 2001.
 Reprinted with the kind permission of the author.

 MajGen Smith provides an additional 30 common sense leadership tips for Gazette readers.